 To a large extent, the approach was forged in Africa in response to the international failure to prevent the 1994 genocide in Rwanda, in which an estimated 800 000 Tutsis and moderate Hutus were killed, as well as that in Bosnia the following year.

 The R2P approach underpins the establishment of the African Union (AU), although “some states on the continent resist what are perceived as attempts to interfere in their internal affairs, and mistrust the agendas of some members of the international community”.

 “Nevertheless,” Karen says, “much progress has been made on seeking to prevent atrocity crimes, for example, through continental and sub-regional early warning systems.”

 “This bodes well for increased African ownership of the principle.”

 However, on the global stage, the post-Second World War system for promoting internationally agreed actions to build peace is seen as being under threat.
 “There is currently much anxiety about the future of multilateralism,” says Karen.

 “Sadly, we are seeing the public in many states who are disillusioned by their governments’ inability to fulfil promises made reverting to an inward-looking nationalism that is undermining much of the progress that has been made in the areas of internationalism; the promotion of human rights; and tolerance of difference more generally.”

-She attributes the strength of her intellectual foundations, as well as her interest in the UN, to Stellenbosch University, where she acquired a political science doctorate.
+She attributes the strength of her intellectual foundations, as well as her interest in the UN, to Stellenbosch University (SU), where she acquired a political science doctorate.

-“I have always thought of Stellenbosch University as part of my extended family.
-There is something about the town, the people and the culture of the institution that makes it very different from other institutions where I have been based – although I also recognise that this is not everyone’s experience of the university and town.
+“I have always thought of SU as part of my extended family.
+There is something about the town, the people and the culture of the institution that makes it very different from other institutions where I have been based – although I also recognise that this is not everyone’s experience of the University and town.